Fighting gas prices, US to release 50 million barrels of oil

 The Biden administration has argued that the reserve is the right tool to help ease the supply problem.
 Americans used an average of 20.7 million barrels a day during September, according to the Energy Information Administration.
 That means that the release nearly equals about two-and-a-half days of additional supply.

-The pandemic made energy markets — like everything else — haywire on multiple fronts.
+The pandemic roiled energy markets.
 As the closures began in April, 2020, demand collapsed and oil futures prices turned negative.
 Energy traders did not want to get stuck with crude that they could not store.
 But as the economy recovered, prices jumped to a seven-year high in October.

 U.S. production has not recovered.
 Energy Information Administration figures indicate that domestic production is averaging roughly 11 million barrels daily, down from 12.8 million before the pandemic started.